KarlHegbloom/zotero-texmacs-integration/README.md

 Zotero - TeXmacs integration plugin and citation styles.
 ========================================================

+**I am busy writing appellate court documents in the case for custody of my son.
+I can not fix any problems with this program until I am done.
+This branch is the active development branch of it.
+I can not do more than one thing at a time.
+If anyone out there wants anything fixed, please simply clone the repository, fix it, and send me a pull request.**

 This is the "Work in progress" branch for performance improvements...
 It is temporary and will be merged into master when it's working.